mcornejo/webRTC/README.md

 ## Internals
-The protocol is managed by three entities: The websocket manager, the signalisation protocol that routes messages and the user actor that send and receives messages.
+The protocol is managed by three entities: The websocket manager, the signalisation protocol that routes messages and the user actor that sends and receives messages.

-When a client request a websocket to the backend, an actor is created to handle that connection, and the reference to the actor is stored in a Map such as (Actor ID -> ActorReference).
+When a client requests a websocket to the backend, an actor is created to handle that connection, and the reference to the actor is stored in a Map such as (Actor ID -> ActorReference).
 This actor receives messages from the signalisation protocol and forwards them to the frontend client.